adamfowleruk/jsonpath-template/README.md

 ## License and Copyright

-Copyright Adam Fowler.
+Copyright Adam Fowler 2019-2023.
 License is MIT.